ptesny/teched2025XP264/exercises/ex0/README.md

 </tbody>
 </table>

+- The BTP landscape has a number of subaccounts or runtime contexts.
+- Most of the untime contexts are hosted in the same region - in the EU20 data center (Azure/Netherlands)
+- Still, there a few with in the EU10 data center (AWS/Francfort)
+- Each subaccount can host a single kyma runtime environment.
+- Each kyma environment is a kyma kuberneters cluster in the Azure or AWS region of your choice...which may be different from the BTP subaccount region

 | Account Name              | Type        |                                                                                                                                Description |
 | :------------------------ | :---------: | :------------------------------------------------------------------------------------------------------------------------ |
 | btp-argocd                |  Session Master  | with a shared ArgoCD instance (with SSO for all participants)             |